H.R. 5254: Gateway Partnership Act

 4

-Events must match the park's purpose, cannot damage the park's integrity or appearance, and cannot prevent or disrupt public use of the park or its buildings.
+Events must fit the park's purpose, can't degrade its integrity or appearance, and can't take place at times or in places that prevent or disrupt public use or access.

 5

-The government must charge for wear and tear and may recover other costs tied to events, including maintenance, utilities, security, administrative expenses, and personnel.
+The government must charge a fee covering wear and tear and may recover other event costs, including maintenance, utilities, security, administrative expenses, and personnel.

 6

-The foundation must carry liability insurance that protects U.S. interests and names the United States as additionally insured, while the bill says the federal government is not liable for injuries or deaths tied to the foundation's use.
+The foundation must carry liability insurance naming the United States as additionally insured, and the bill says the federal government isn't liable for injuries or deaths tied to the foundation's use of park buildings.

 7

-The Interior Department must report within 4 years on visitor access, security, staffing, facilities management, fees collected, and costs recovered, and the whole authority ends after 7 years.
+Interior must report within 4 years on visitor access, security, staffing, facilities, fees collected, and costs recovered — and the whole authority ends 7 years after enactment.

 Who benefits from H.R.
 5254?